 Data sent by Application Insights

-The SDKs vary between platforms, and there are are several components that you can install.
+The SDKs vary between platforms, and there are several components that you can install.
 (Refer to Application Insights - overview.)
 Each component sends different data.

 Classes of data sent in different scenarios